Khovanov homology and quantum error-correcting codes: Tensor products of Khovanov chain complexes

-and all four maps in the cube of resolutions are the same as each other.
+Although they have slightly different cubes of resolutions, it is sufficient to consider them together.
+Indeed, consider that both satisfy

+where $n_-=0$ for the $(2,2)$ torus link and $n_-=2$ for the $(2,-2)$ torus link, and the complexes are identical except for a grading shift.
+For instance, the cube of resolutions for the $(2,2)$ torus link is shown in Figure \ref{fig:Hopf cube}.
+Recall that in our basis for the reduced Khovanov complex, the marked circle in any resolution is labeled by $X$ and any unmarked circle is labeled by $\m=1$ or $\p=1+X$.
+Using the notation of the previous section, for $i\in \{-n_-, 1-n_-, 2-n_-\}$ and $j\in \{1,2\}$, we have basis vectors $a^i_j$ in homological grading $i$ (for $i=1-n_-$, one of the basis vectors is in the top resolution and the other is in the bottom resolution).
+For $j\in \{1,2\}$, the differential is given by

+The complex for the $(2,-2)$ torus link is identical, except the homological grading is shifted down by $2$.

 Furthermore, as long as we enumerate their respective bases in a consistent manner, we will have that the differential maps are the same for both Hopf links (that is, they can both be represented by the same matrix).
-Therefore, our calculations will be identical regardless of which Hopf link we consider.
+Therefore, our calculations will be analogous regardless of which Hopf link we consider.